Wu wei: Slingerland

-Taoist development
+Daoist development

-Following the development of wu wei by Confucius, Shen Buhai, and subsequently Mencius, Zhuangzhi and Laozi turn towards an unadorned "no effort".
+Following its developments elsewhere, Zhuang Zhou and Laozi turn towards an unadorned "no effort".
 Laozi, as opposed to carved Confucian jade, advocates a return to the primordial Mother and to become like uncarved wood.
 He condemns doing and grasping, urging the reader to cognitively grasp oneness (still the mind), reduce desires and the size of the state, leaving human nature untouched.
 In practice, wu wei is aimed at through behaviour modification; cryptically referenced meditation and more purely physical breathing techniques as in the Guanzi, which includes just taking the right posture.
+While the modern edition of Guanzi may have been compiled even after the Han Feizi, it's contents may be of much earlier origin.

 Though, by still needing to make a cognitive effort, perhaps not resolving the paradox of not doing, the concentration on accomplishing wu wei through the physiological would influence later thinkers.
-The Dao De Jing became influential in intellectual circles around 250 BCE (1999: 26–27).
-Included in the 2nd century Guanzi, the likely older Neiye or Inward Training may be the oldest recovered Chinese text describing what would become Daoist breath meditation techniques and qi circulation, Harold D. Roth considering it a genuine 4th-century BCE text.
+The Daodejing became influential in intellectual circles around 250 BCE.
+Included in the 2nd century Guanzi, the likely older Neiye (or Inward Training) may be the oldest recovered Chinese text, describing what would become Daoist breath meditation techniques and qi circulation, with Harold D. Roth considering it to be a genuine 4th-century BCE text.